stes/DeepLabCut/_sources/docs/standardDeepLabCut_UserGuide.md

 configuration files contain meta information with regard to the parameters of the feature detectors.
 Key parameters are listed in Box 2.

 - At this step, the ImageNet pre-trained networks (i.e. ResNet-50, ResNet-101 and ResNet-152, etc) weights will be downloaded.
-If they do not download (you will see this downloading in the terminal, then you may not have permission to do so (something we have seen with some Windows users - see the **[WIKI troubleshooting for more help!](https://github.com/DeepLabCut/DeepLabCut/wiki/Troubleshooting-Tips)**).
+If they do not download (you will see this downloading in the terminal, then you may not have permission to do so (something we have seen with some Windows users - see the **[docs for more help!](https://deeplabcut.github.io/DeepLabCut/docs/recipes/nn.html)**).

 **CRITICAL POINT:** At this step, for **create_training_dataset** you select the network you want to use, and any additional data augmentation (beyond our defaults).
 You can set ``net_type`` and ``augmenter_type`` when you call the function.

 **DATA AUGMENTATION:** At this stage you can also decide what type of augmentation to use.
-The default loaders work well for most all tasks (as shown on www.deeplabcut.org), but there are many options, more data augmentation, intermediate supervision, etc. Please look at the [**pose_cfg.yaml**](https://github.com/AlexEMG/DeepLabCut/blob/master/deeplabcut/pose_cfg.yaml) file for a full list of parameters **you might want to change before running this step.** There are several data loaders that can be used.
+The default loaders work well for most all tasks (as shown on www.deeplabcut.org), but there are many options, more data augmentation, intermediate supervision, etc. Please look at the [**pose_cfg.yaml**](https://github.com/DeepLabCut/DeepLabCut/blob/master/deeplabcut/pose_cfg.yaml) file for a full list of parameters **you might want to change before running this step.** There are several data loaders that can be used.
 For example, you can use the default loader (introduced and described in the Nature Protocols paper), [TensorPack](https://github.com/tensorpack/tensorpack) for data augmentation (currently this is easiest on Linux only), or [imgaug](https://imgaug.readthedocs.io/en/latest/).
 We recommend `imgaug`.
 You can set this by passing:``` deeplabcut.create_training_dataset(config_path, augmenter_type='imgaug')  ```

 The differences of the loaders are as follows:
 - `imgaug`: a lot of augmentation possibilities, efficient code for target map creation & batch sizes >1 supported.
 You can set the parameters such as the `batch_size` in the `pose_cfg.yaml` file for the model you are training.
 This is the recommended DEFAULT!